-A child reporting concerns or claiming to be the subject of abuse will be protected, taken seriously and treated with respect.
-He or she will be reassured that they are not to blame- he or she will never be treated with disbelief or in a manner that might causes harm or embarrassment BFT will immediately remove a child from an abusive environment and seek medical treatment for any injuries.
-In the event of an incident or concern, BFT will ensure access to the organization trained staff specialist.
+A person, adult or child, who reports concerns, or claims to be the subject of abuse will be protected, taken seriously and treated with respect.
+He or she will be reassured that they are not to blame and will never be treated in a way that might cause harm or embarrassment.
+BFT will immediately remove the person from an abusive environment and seek medical treatment and/or counselling for any injuries.